jepotter1/EnderIO/README.md

 Ender IO is a full-featured tech mod.
 It has armor, tools, weapons, machines, conduits, inventory management, mobs, etc.

-Ender IO has been rewritten from the ground-up to support the latest version of Minecraft.
+Ender IO has been rewritten from the ground up to support the latest version of Minecraft.
-Some features may be missing or work differently, however we are working to re-implement everything we know and love about the original.
+Some features may be missing or work differently.
+However, we are working to re-implement everything we know and love about the original.

 <!-- PARTNER BANNER -->
 ## Looking for a Server?

 [![Akliz Official Partner](doc/img/akliz_banner_enderio.png)](https://www.akliz.net/enderio)

 The Ender IO Team are official Akliz partners!
-Akliz provides high-performance game hosting for games like Minecraft, Valheim, Satisfactory, ARK and more!
+Akliz provides high-performance game hosting for games like Minecraft, Valheim, Satisfactory, ARK, and more!
 Use our [coupon code](https://www.akliz.net/enderio) for 20% off your first month!

 ### Supported Minecraft Versions